Disneyland Paris Tips and Tricks for First Timers (2025)

 You can visit Disneyland Paris any time of year, and each season has pros and cons.

 Top tip – Our ponchos made rainy days in the parks enjoyable.
-We got this two poncho pack from Amazon for half the price of those sold in the parks.
+We got this two poncho pack from Amazon for half the price of one sold in the parks.
+The advantage of rainy days is that the parks are usually quieter so don’t let it stop you exploring.

 Crowds are lower if you avoid school holidays like Easter (May and June are quieter than April).